mayokunadeniyi/Instant-Weather/README.md

 ALGOLIA_APP_ID = "YOUR_APP_ID"
 ````
 ## Contribution
 All contributions are welcome.
-Simply make a PR!
+If you are interested in seeing a particular feature implemented in this app, please open a new issue so after which you can make a PR!

+### TODO
+- [ ] Incorporate a Dependency Injection framework

 ## LICENSE
 ```